thoughtspot/thoughtspot.github.io/pages/admin/manage_jobs/about_scheduled_pinboards.md

 Administrators and users with can schedule pinboard privilege can schedule and manage pinboard jobs.
 These scheduled pinboard creators must have at least edit-only and view-only rights to the pinboard they want to share.

-CAUTION:

-It is recommended that admins carefully choose who to give can schedule pinboard privilege to, since there is a possible security hole where a user with limited access can get a pinboard email with all access data.
+{% include warning.html content="It is recommended that admins carefully choose who to give can schedule pinboard privilege to, since there is a possible security hole where a user with limited access can get a pinboard email with all access data." %}

 ## Row level security